Invasions of the British Isles: Cornwall 1595

 A Spanish force composed of three companies of arquebusiers and four galleys (Nuestra Señora de Begoña, Salvador, Peregrina and Bazana) from the fleet commanded by Pedro de Zubiaur, and led by Carlos de Amesquita raided the southwestern coast of Cornwall, where they routed a militia force under Francis Godolphin in Penzance.
 The Spanish fleet sacked and set on fire the towns of Mousehole, Penzance, Newlyn and Paul.
 One French merchant ship en route to England and three English ships at Penzance were sunk.

 Second Spanish Armada

 In 1596 a few months after English and Dutch forces had raided Cadiz, Philip II in revenge sent the second Spanish Armada to England.
 This however was met with disaster - off Cape Finisterre storms swept away the fleet before it saw sight of England, costing nearly 5,000 men and 40 ships.

 Third Spanish Armada

 An undeterred Philip despite bankruptcy and poor planning sent the third Armada in 1597, but near the English coast another storm dispersed the fleet.
 Some Spanish ships were able to make landfall in Cornwall and Wales but were either forced to withdraw or were captured.
 Eventually the Spanish armada were forced to retreat.
 A fleet sortie led by Charles Howard managed to capture a number of Spanish ships and were able to see the retreat.
 The Spanish lost 28 more ships and 2,000 men.

+Lundy

+1627-1632 Barbary corsair occupation of Lundy.